harshareen-2024/Aerial-Human-Detection/README.md

 #Prerequisites:

     Python 3.8 or higher
-    GPU support is recommended for faster inference but is not mandatory
+    GPU support is recommended for faster inference

 #Usage